Scanning strategies

 Development teams often have different delivery strategies.
 Some merge changes to a default branch.
 Others merge to a release branch that is then released to their environment.
 While these strategies differ across organizations, a baseline scan must exist to measure against attribute ownership.

 To establish a baseline scan, your team must perform regular scans on the branch to which you merge.
-This often means that you scan each push of your default branch to monitor your environment and you test each pull request using the --pr
+This often means that you scan each push of your default branch to monitor your environment and you test each pull request using the --pr and --pr-baseline flags.

-flag is a user’s declaration that they are testing their code as they would in a CI pipeline.
-The --pr-baseline
+The --pr flag is a user’s declaration that they are testing their code as they would in a CI pipeline.
+The --pr-baseline flag tells Endor Labs which Git reference to measure any changes.

 For this example, we will use the default branch as a merging strategy.
 In this strategy, you’ll want to scan the default branch on each push event to re-establish your baseline.
 You’ll also want to establish your CI baseline as the default branch.

-The following GitHub workflow illustrates this strategy:
+The following GitHub workflow illustrates this strategy.

 name: Endor Labs Scan